rickpala/rpalaguachi.github.io/_posts/2022-12-25-why-my-education-was-useless.md

 ---
-layout: page
+layout: post
-title: Formal education was useless
+title: What my formal education really taught me
 ---

 ### And there I was